- Books, Literature, and Writing»

 Larry overheard his rambling, and ascertained God had not given him a spirit of fear, but of power, and of love and of a sound mind.
 Johnny, for the first time, began to wonder about a great, powerful God, and how he had secretly yearned to know Him.
 He had not the courage to admit.
 His stance had altered once he surveyed the awe-inspiring site of the mountains.
 He laughed and started speaking confidently to his sisters for the first time.

-The Kids Reached the Top and Boarded a Helicopter.
+The Kids Reached the Peak and Boarded a Helicopter.

 Strengthened by Johnny’s buoyancy, Mary and Linda too felt the vigor of God nudging their feeble hearts.
 They listened to Larry’s coaching and echoing resonance in the fresh mountain air.
 By the sixth hour, they had reached the utmost peak of their home state.
 Larry alleged they assemble sleeping bags for a peaceful night’s rest.
 He assured them he had a flamboyant surprise awaiting at daybreak.